-- Any Formal Complaint that arises from a report to the Title IX Coordinator would be a part of an administrative process that could result in university-related sanctions.
-This cannot and will not result in criminal charges. - You may report to the UNO Title IX Coordinator in the following ways: - By phone at 402.554.2120, By email at sweil@unomaha.edu or equity@unomaha.edu, By completing the following form: UNO Sexual Misconduct Incident Reporting Form - You may report to the UNMC Title IX Coordinator in the following ways: - Carmen Sirizzotti, MBA, 402-559-2710 | csirizzotti@unmc.edu
+Any formal complaint that arises from a report to the Title IX Coordinator would be a part of an administrative process that could result in university related sanctions.
+This cannot and will not result in any criminal charges.

+• You may report to the UNMC Title IX Coordinator in the following ways:

+- Carmen Sirizzotti, MBA, 402-559-2710 | csirizzotti@unmc.edu

-Make a report to appropriate law enforcement agency
+Make a report to appropriate law enforcement agency.

 - This could result in criminal action being taken such as criminal charges.
-This cannot and will not result in university related sanctions and/or action. - You may report by contacting your local law enforcement or by speaking with UN Public Safety - UN Public Safety 402.554.2911
+This cannot and will not result in university-related sanctions and/or action.

+- You may report by contacting your local law enforcement or by speaking with UN Public Safety • UN Public Safety 402.554.2911